lantunes/CrystaLLM/README.md

   device: str = "cuda"  # examples: 'cpu', 'cuda', 'cuda:0', 'cuda:1', etc.
   dtype: str = "bfloat16"  # 'float32' or 'bfloat16' or 'float16'
   compile: bool = False  # use PyTorch 2.0 to compile the model to be faster
+  target: str = "console"  # where the generated content will be sent; can also be 'file'
   ```

 </details>